haberdashPI/vscode-master-key/notes.md

   even copy normal keybindings to the file

 wishlist:

+make it an error/warning to create bindings that interfere with UX in VSCode: i.e. bindings without a modifier key have to require editor focus (where shift alone doesn't count)

 post prototype phase: get rid of the somewhat crappy/bloated parsing and eval libraries (that are either poorly maintained, or overkill), and build our own grammar using